123 Reg logo Blog

 What is customer retention?

 It’s never easy — finding new customers.
-But no matter the type of business you run, it’s generally a lot cheaper and easier to hold onto customers you’ve got than it is to go chasing after new ones.
+But whatever kind of business you run, it’s nearly always cheaper and easier to hold onto the customers you’ve already got than it is to go chasing after new ones.

-Simply put, customer retention is about building lasting relationships with customers who keep coming back.
-The idea is to keep your existing customers happy and engaged so they keep coming back for more.
+Simply put, customer retention is about building lasting relationships with people who keep coming back.
+It means keeping your existing customers happy and engaged so they stick with you over time.

 Why?
-Because happy customers are more likely to stick around, spend more, and recommend your business to others.
-The most underrated marketing strategy isn’t getting new customers—it’s keeping the ones you already have.
+Because happy customers are more likely to stay loyal, spend more, and recommend your business to others.
+The most underrated marketing tactic out there isn’t getting new customers — it’s keeping the ones you’ve already won.

-Each customer lost is like losing two potential customers: the one who left and the one they might have recommended.
+Every lost customer is like losing two: the one who left, and the one they might have recommended.

-More than just a strategy, customer retention is about numbers you can measure.
-Tracking key figures like customer lifetime value, repeat purchase rates, and customer loss, you can better understand their behaviour and identify where your online business could improve.
+Customer retention is something you can measure.
+By tracking things like customer lifetime value, repeat purchase rates, and churn, you can better understand your customers and spot where your business could improve.

 Why customer retention matters

-According to OutBound Engine, loyal customers are 5x times more likely to make a repeat purchase, 4x times more likely to recommend the brand to family and friends, and 7x times more likely to try new products or services.
+According to OutBound Engine they’re: 5x times more likely to make a repeat purchase, 4x times more likely to recommend the brand to family and friends, and 7x times more likely to try new products or services.

 Just a small increase in customer loyalty can have a big impact on your bottom line.
 Returning customers spend 67% more over time than first-time customers, while acquiring a new customer can be five to 25 times more expensive than retaining an existing one, according to Forbes.